asmit27rai/kubestellar/test/performance/latency-controller/README.md

 latency-controller-867f84f4cf-tdl8d             1/1     Running   0          62s
 ```

+2. **Access Grafana**:  Import the Grafana dashboard `kubestellar-dashboard.json` into the Grafana UI deployed via KS monitoring setup.

 ### Step 3: Import KubeStellar Grafana dashboards into the Grafana UI as in Monitoring Tool:

-Grafana Dashboard

 After deploying the Latency Controller, import the provided Grafana dashboard to visualize the metrics: